Travelgate/documentation/kb/faqs/glossary.md

 A document or dataset that defines the contracted/expected commission in cases where the supplier is not able to send it via integration.

 - **Community**
-The Network of users, Partners, and developers that interact within the TravelgateX ecosystem, sharing resources, knowledge, and business opportunities.
+The Network of users, Partners, and developers that interact within the Travelgate ecosystem, sharing resources, knowledge, and business opportunities.

 - **Concatenation**
 The process of joining two or more strings of text or data together into a single sequence.
 For instance, when a Seller returns the same hotel id for different properties, we concatenate those hotel ids with their destination code in order to make them unique.